mehdibahraami/calculate-distance-lat-long/README.md

 ```

 ##Notices
-In this class distance calculate Based on the 'Kilometer'.
+In this class distance calculate Based on the `Kilometer`.

-If you need it based on 'Miles', Change $d in 'calculateLatLong' function to:
+If you need it based on `Miles`, Change $d in `calculateLatLong` function to:

 ```PHP
 $d = ($distance/1.609344) / 6371;
 ```

-and Change $distance in 'calculateDistance' function to:
+and Change $distance in `calculateDistance` function to:

 ```PHP
 $distance = $dist * 60 * 1.1515;